openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/test_program_environment.rst

 this document is specific to the CV32E40P.
 Further versions will be sufficiently generic to encompass all CORE-V cores.

+Software teams will generally use the term **Board Support Package** or BSP to refer to what this document calls the **Test-Program Environment** or TPE.
+If you are familiar with BSPs then you may consider that term interchangable with TPE for the remainder of the discussion below.

 Recall from :ref:`sim_tests` that a “test program” is set of RISC-V instructions that are loaded into the testbench memory and executed by the core RTL model.
 Test-program are typically written in C or RISC-V assembler and can be either